Queen’s University Belfast

-The Fulbright Queen's University Belfast Award provides up to four years funding for a doctoral degree within the Senator George J Mitchell Institute for Global Peace, Security and Justice.
+The Fulbright Queen's University Belfast Award provides up to three years funding for a doctoral degree within the Senator George J Mitchell Institute for Global Peace, Security and Justice.

 As part of the Russell Group, Queen’s is proud to be a leading research institution, offering postgraduate opportunities at the forefront of new thinking.
 We continue to build on our reputation as a world-class international University that supports outstanding students and staff to conduct leading-edge education and research, focused on the needs of society.
 The University has a vibrant research culture, having invested significantly in both discipline-specific and interdisciplinary research.

-- Queen’s University is ranked in the top 1% of Universities in the World (QS World Rankings 2018).
+- Queen’s University is ranked 180th in the World (QS World University Rankings 2019).